transferwise/release-to-github-with-changelog/README.md

 ![alt tag](img/changelog_releases_sync.png)

 ## Usage

+### The usage of CLI
+#### release2hub
 The sources of truth are `CHANGELOG.md` and `package.json`.
 Your interface is your `CHANGELOG.md`.

-Usage: release-to-github-with-changelog [options]
+Usage: release2hub [options]

 Options:

 --branch [branchName]         Default is master.
---remote [isUseRemoteUrl]  Default is false, if set true, the change log will send to git origin remote url.
+--remote [isUseRemoteUrl]  Default is false, if set true, the change log will send to git origin remote url, otherwise, it will use the field of `repository.url` form package.json.

+#### release-check4hub
+You can include a check of your `CHANGELOG.md` format in your test command by using the provided `release-check4hub` command.

-### CHANGELOG.md
+### The usage of CHANGELOG.md
 Every `CHANGELOG.md` item should represent a release note of the version it describes:
 ```
 # v0.2.0 //version tag